All You Need To Know About Placements In VIT (Vellore Institute of Technology)

 I belong to the class of 2018, B.Tech. in Information Technology, VIT, Vellore campus.
 If you are reading this, you're probably a student of VIT and want to know about campus placements.
 I never had the exact idea about how the whole placement thing works, until it began for my batch.
 Knowing a few things before sitting for the placements would definitely help.
 This will be a good read for you if you're looking forward to take part in campus placements at VIT.

 Disclaimer: All facts and figures are to best of my knowledge.
 Everything here is my personal opinion and so is, any advice you come across while reading.
-Don't catch me if you are not placed after reading this post 😜
+You should follow and figure out what works best for you.

 What I Have Covered In This Post: